20 Apr Screen Printing for Good mental Health

-Kim is the Gallery manager here at Heart of The Tribe, she is also a practicing artist herself who’s work can be spotted around various parts of Glastonbury town as part of The Glastonbury Mural Trail.
+Kim is the Gallery manager here at Heart of The Tribe, she is also a practicing artist herself, and one of our Core Artists, and her work can be spotted around various parts of Glastonbury town as part of The Glastonbury Mural Trail.

 She works in various mediums and during the period of lockdown she has thrown herself passionately into Screen Printing.

-Utilising the fabulous Workshop/Event space at the end of the Garden at the Gallery, Kim has created a temporary print room and has worked on a variety of unique designs using a mixture of traditional photographic screens and hand cut paper stencils.
+Utilising the fabulous Workshop/Event space at the end of the Garden at the Gallery, Kim has created a temporary print room and has worked on a variety of unique designs using a mixture of traditional photographic screens, using adaptions of her photographic work and a selection of hand cut paper stencils.

 She has also been developing her body of work based on the human form, layers and patterns mixing elements of her photography with a variety of geometric stencils that she has been collecting over the past couple of years.